What is CBD?

 Will CBD-infused honey make me feel high?

-Cannabidiol, or CBD, is a non-psychoactive cannabinoid found in cannabis.
-The effects of CBD are non-psychoactive and will not leave you feeling high.
+Cannabidiol, or CBD, will not leave the user feeling high.
+CBD does not provide the euphoric, disassociated feeling some people associate with high-levels of THC found in marijuana.
 The CBD used in Apis Mercantile products is lab-tested to ensure product efficacy and quality standards.

 What did the Farm Bill do for industrial hemp?